Edward Montagu-Stuart-Wortley: Early war service

 Accusations against planners and commanders followed the attack.
-Lieutenant Colonel Josiah Wedgwood, MP for Staffordshire, wrote directly to Prime Minister H. H. Asquith with a report summarising his discussions with survivors and wounded of 137th Brigade.
+Lieutenant Colonel Josiah Wedgwood, MP for Staffordshire, wrote directly to Prime Minister H. H. Asquith with a report summarising his discussions with survivors and wounded of the division's 137th (Staffordshire) Infantry Brigade.
 He argued that a change in general would restore morale and asked why over-confident objectives had been set.
-Asquith immediately sent the letter to Haig, who rejected most of Wedgwood's findings laying the blame on the ineffectual fighting quality and lack of courage of the Territorial troops and on Stuart-Wortley, their commander.
+Asquith immediately sent the letter to General Sir Douglas Haig, commander of the First Army of the BEF, who rejected most of Wedgwood's findings, laying the blame on the ineffectual fighting quality and lack of courage of the Territorial troops and on Stuart-Wortley, their commander.
 Haig's evidence came from a gas officer who alleged that when the gas was released "for nearly an hour ... there was no hostile fire in the ground ...
 Yet the Territorials in question only advanced to our old trench line and held!", and that "the attack was made by officers and NCOs, but few rank and file followed them."
-Lord Cavan, commanding the Guards Division informed Haig: "that the companies of the 46th Division who had been ordered to attack towards the line of the Dump-Quarries did not go forward 40 yards".
+Major General Lord Cavan, GOC of the Guards Division, informed Haig: "that the companies of the 46th Division who had been ordered to attack towards the line of the Dump-Quarries did not go forward 40 yards".

 Haig concluded that there was a "want of discipline in the 46th Division and general ignorance of war conditions".

-Woods argues that Haig's criticism of 46th Division is unfair and based on doubtful evidence.
+Woods argues that Haig's criticism of the 46th Division is unfair and based on doubtful evidence.
 "The comments from the unnamed gas officer can easily be explained by the hour between the gas being released (1pm) and the commencement of the infantry attack (2pm).
 The artillery plan directed the intense two-hour barrage toward more rear-ward targets from 1pm, to allow the gas to be directed toward the first line of enemy trenches".

-Woods' analysis of the battalion, brigade and divisional War Diaries clearly shows that the assault formations left their own trenches and advanced at their allotted time.
+Woods' analysis of the battalion, brigade and divisional war diaries clearly shows that the assault formations left their own trenches and advanced at their allotted time.
 It wasn't the "want of discipline" that restricted 137th Brigade's advance but the dreadful casualties suffered in their limited advance against unbroken German defences.
 Woods suggests that both morale and discipline were high in 46th Division.
-Indeed, the War Diaries suggest that many soldiers were forced to retire from positions beyond Cavan's 40 yards.
+Indeed, the war diaries suggest that many soldiers were forced to retire from positions beyond Cavan's 40 yards.